Ladvien/self-sensored-io/README.md

 # self-sensored-io
 WHERE I LEFT OFF:
-1. I need to figure out how to propogate errors to a place where they may be logged in CloudWatch.
-See https://github.com/awslabs/aws-lambda-rust-runtime/issues/348
+1. Need to revise how much data is being loaded into a single Dynamo attribute cell.
+2. Need to reshape the results to be confirmed by the requester.

 # DynamoDB Rust Operations
 https://docs.rs/aws-sdk-dynamodb/latest/aws_sdk_dynamodb/operation/index.html